Lutheran Studies

 The Certificate in Lutheran Studies

-Candidates for the Certificate in Lutheran Studies must be in residence at Yale Divinity School in a degree program for a minimum of one year, must take the course in Lutheran Confessions, must participate in at least three of the four colloquia offered for Lutheran students, and participate in the life of the Lutheran community at Yale.
+Candidates for the Certificate in Lutheran Studies must be in residence at Yale Divinity School in a degree program for a minimum of one year, must take the course in Lutheran Confessions, must participate in at least three of the four colloquia offered for Lutheran students, and must participate in the life of the Lutheran community at Yale.

 The Diploma in Lutheran Studies

-The Diploma in Lutheran Studies is designed for students seeking ordination in the Lutheran Church (especially the Evangelical Lutheran Church in America), but is open to any YDS student enrolled in the Master of Divinity program.
+The Diploma in Lutheran Studies is designed for students seeking ordination in the Lutheran Church (especially the Evangelical Lutheran Church in America) but is open to any YDS student enrolled in the Master of Divinity program.
 Candidates must complete the course of studies approved by the Committee of Oversight, participate in at least three of the four colloquia, and in the life of the Lutheran community at Yale.

 While the course offerings can vary with changes in the faculty, YDS is committed to providing courses in the Lutheran tradition in the curriculum.
-One such provision is authorization for the appointment of a visiting professor of Lutheran studies on an annual basis.
-The visiting professor helps to foster a strong Lutheran presence at YDS.

 Candidacy in the ELCA